COVID-19 in Arkansas

 What to do if your test result is positive:

-- You should stay home or isolate for 5 days, if possible.
-If you are asymptomatic after five days with a negative test, you may return to work, but you must continue to wear high quality masks through day 10 (N95s and KN95s offer better protection than cloth masks).
+- You should stay home or isolate for five days, if possible.
+If you are asymptomatic after five days and test negative, you may return to work, but you should continue to wear high quality masks through day 10 (N95s and KN95s offer better protection than cloth masks).

 - Tell a healthcare provider about your positive test result and stay in contact with them.